AckerlyXu/heima/articles/cosmos-db/distribute-data-globally.md

 <a name="GeoLocalReadsAndWrites"></a>
 ### Geo-local reads and writes
-The key benefit of a multiple-region distributed database is to offer low latency access to the data anywhere in the world.
+The key benefit of a multiple-region distributed database is to offer low latency access to the data anywhere in the China.
 Azure Cosmos DB offers low latency guarantees at P99 for various database operations.
 It ensures that all reads are routed to the closest local read region.
 To serve a read request, the quorum local to the region in which the read is issued is used; the same applies to the writes.
 A write is acknowledged only after a majority of replicas has durably committed the write locally but without being gated on remote replicas to acknowledge the writes.
 Put differently, the replication protocol of Azure Cosmos DB operates under the assumption that the read and write quorums are always local to the read and write regions, respectively, in which the request is issued.
 <!-- Notice: 全球分布 to 多个区域分布 -->
 <!-- Notice: 世界各地 to 中国各地 -->